Clydexy/portfolio/README.md

 **Yarn** was used for the package manager
 **Visual Studio Code** was used as the IDE
 **Github** was used to store the repository

+## Contact Me

+In case you wish to contact me:
+Feel free to write to xuj1@kgv.hk